How ADHD And Dopamine Are Connected?

 What are the Causes Of ADHD?

 The exact cause of ADHD is unknown, but research suggests a combination of factors, including genetics and environment.
 It is considered a dysfunction of executive functioning, which is controlled by the frontal lobes of the brain.
+Some studies show that individuals with ADHD may have differences in the brain anatomy and function, including lower levels of dopamine, which affects attention and motivation.

 What Is The Link Between Dopamine And ADHD?